Carthage/Carthage/README.md

 1. On your application targets’ _General_ settings tab, in the “Linked Frameworks and Libraries” section, drag and drop each framework you want to use from the [Carthage/Build][] folder on disk.
 1. On your application targets’ _Build Phases_ settings tab, click the _+_ icon and choose _New Run Script Phase_.
 Create a Run Script in which you specify your shell (ex: `/bin/sh`), add the following contents to the script area below the shell:

-###### Automatic

-    ```sh
-    /usr/local/bin/carthage copy-frameworks --auto
-    ```

-From this point Carthage will infer and copy all Carthage's frameworks that are linked against target.
-It also capable to copy transitive frameworks.
-For example, you have linked to your app `SocialSDK-Swift` that links internally `SocialSDK-ObjC` which in turns uses utilitary dependency `SocialTools`.
-In this case you don't need transient dependencies it should be enough to link against your target only `SocialSDK-Swift`.
-Transient dependencies will be resolved and copied automatically to your app.

-Optionally you can add `--verbose` flag to see which frameworks are being copied by Carthage.

 ###### Manual

     ```sh